Past and Present Meet in The Venetian Lagoon

-On a recent bus tour of Northern Italy with of Insight Vacations, we enjoyed a water taxi to the Venetian island of Burano, about a half-hour north-east of Venice.
+On a recent bus tour of Northern Italy with of Insight Vacations that began and ended in magnificent Milan, we enjoyed a water taxi to the Venetian island of Burano, about a half-hour north-east of Venice.
 The brightly painted houses of Burano, with boats lining the narrow green canals, and street fronts on either side filled with shops and restaurants, would alone make Burano a unique destination.

 But Burano has more to offer than just pretty painted houses - it's most famous product is lace.
 All kinds of hand-made lace, made by "nonnas" who each specialize in a making a different type of lace.

 The lace-making craft on the island of Burano began around the 1400s and after being demand during the 16th century, almost died out during the 1700s.
 It was revived in the late 1800s when a lace-making school opened on the island.

 We're treated to a beautiful sunset on our private water taxi boat ride from Burano back to Venice.
 From a distance you can discern the distinct slant of the Church of San Martino's leaning bell tower on the island of Burano.